ALSN — Allison Transmission Holdings, Inc.

 2. Strategic Updates and Business Highlights

-- Acquisition of Dana's Off-Highway Business: Completed in January 2025, creating a global leader with 14,000 employees across 25 countries.
-The integration is a key focus, with efforts to realize synergies and enhance product offerings.
+- Acquisition of Dana's Off-Highway Business: Completed in January 2025, enhancing market reach and product portfolio with a combined workforce of 14,000 across 25 countries.

-- Defense Market Growth: Revenue increased by 26% to $267 million for the year, achieving a $100 million incremental revenue target.
+- Defense Market Growth: Defense revenue increased by 26% to $267 million for the year, achieving a $100 million incremental revenue goal.

 3. Forward Guidance and Outlook